Understanding Your Growth Model

 Growth models vs growth loops

 Whilst historically the AARRR funnel framework has become the dominant way to think about marketing and growth, more recently growth practitioners have focused on the concept of growth loops.
-The core idea behind growth loops being that an output of a system can be reinvested as an input of a system.
+The core idea behind growth loops is that an output of a system can be reinvested as an input of a system.

 While linear tactics do help us gather our first users, they also require us to constantly put more into the funnel for one-directional input and output.
 In contrast, a growth loop creates an always-on process where one cohort of users feeds into the next.